sksaak/CAFPA_paper/README.md

 ## CAFPA_PLOT
 contains the MATLAB scripts to generate the CAFPA plots
-- seperately for each model and generally
+- seperately for each model

-## PSM_R\
-scripts for propensity score matching
-- and CAFPA prediction with matched dataset